SarvarKh/ofn-wiki/Feature-Testing-Handbook.md

 *Screenshots*
 A picture says 1000 words.
 You can capture what's on your screen with the Prt Scr button on your keyboard.
 If it's possible to show a bug in action, get a screenshot and illustrate it.

+### Step 2
+Put a comment on the PR with a link to your google doc.
+In this comment, also give a summary.
+E.g. list the major outstanding issues that should be addressed, or say 'no issue found'.
+If the developer needs more detail they will go to the google doc, but they may not need to.